epccs/RPUpi/Hardware/Testing/linux.md

 # also see WiFi Dropout (bellow) after getting updates

-# I want some versions just for a referance point
+# some versions just for a referance point
 uname -a
 Linux raspberrypi 4.4.11+ #888 Mon May 23 20:02:58 BST 2016 armv6l GNU/Linux
 python3